The 2020-21 property taxes were committed on September 4, 2020.

 Real estate property taxes are due in two installments, with the first installment due October 15 and the second installment due April 15.
-For the second installment of 2019 taxes (normally due in April of 2020), the Town Council voted to extend the due date to May 15, 2020.
 Personal property taxes are due in full by October 15.
-Any tax or portion thereof not paid by the date due is subject to interest at the rate of 9% per annum.
+Any 2020 tax or portion thereof not paid by the date due is subject to interest at the rate of 8% per annum.

 Real estate and personal property tax bills may be paid by check through the mail, by cash, check or credit card in person, or by credit card online.
 Credit card payments are made through Maine Payport, a third party provider, and will incur additional fees.
 Access the online payment service.
 For questions about the online payment option please call the Brunswick Finance Department, Tax Collection Division at 207-725-6657.